Shaba National Reserve | Isiolo County | Samburu Ecosystem | Northern Kenya

 Crocodile Watching

 Shaba is known for its crocodile populations, especially along the Ewaso Ng’iro River, which borders the reserve.
 Crocodile watching typically takes place at strategic river viewpoints where these reptiles bask on the banks or glide through the waters.
-It’s a thrilling experience, as you witness these ancient creatures in their natural habitat.
-The guides share fascinating insights into the behavior and biology of crocodiles during this activity.
+It’s a thrilling experience to witness these ancient creatures in their natural habitat.
+The guides share fascinating insights into crocodiles’ behavior and biology during this activity.

 Game Drives

-Game drives are a primary way to explore Shaba National Reserve’s wildlife.
+Game drives are a primary way to explore the wildlife of the Shaba National Reserve.
 The reserve is home to an array of wildlife, including lions, elephants, giraffes, zebras, and the rare Grevy’s zebra.
 Early morning and evening drives offer the best opportunities for sightings.
 The landscape, with its volcanic hills and springs, enhances the experience, providing a contrast to more traditional safari environments.

 Climbing